Wild Connemara Tour

 Experience the journey with our friendly, knowledgeable and entertaining tour guides.
 To ensure your satisfaction our guides regularly take part in ongoing training and knowledge building days.
-They can all spin a yarn and are unrivalled in their knowledge of Ireland’s geography and history.
+They all are unrivaled in their knowledge of Ireland’s geography and history.
 Their charming characters and fun loving attitudes will ensure you have plenty of craic on this memorable and unforgettable journey through the region of Connemara.

-Explore Ireland’s Wild Atlantic Way, discover the local flora and fauna and the intriguing history and mythology of this beautiful area.
-A trip to Connemara is a must for all travellers to Ireland.
+Explore Ireland’s Wild Atlantic Way; discover the local flora and fauna and the intriguing history and mythology of this beautiful area.
+A trip to Connemara is a must for all travelers to Ireland.
 It is a place you need to see to believe.
-When you arrive at the Connemara National Park, be prepared to be stunned by the mesmerising beauty surrounding you.
+When you arrive at the Connemara National Park, be prepared to be mesmerized by the beauty surrounding you.
 You may be left speechless as you take in the majestic landscape.
-We wouldn’t blame you.
 Perhaps consider a trip to Blarney Castle (another of our day tours) to reclaim the gift of the gab by kissing the Blarney Stone.

 ITINERARY - Wild Connemara Tour

-To begin, we meet in front of the Molly Malone Statue located on Suffolk Street (map is available within the link to the booking page).
-Along with your fun and knowledgeable guide and travel companions, we will begin our exciting journey across the terrain of the west coast of Ireland toward the vibrant town of Galway.
-We will take an exceptionally scenic route towards Oughterard, considered to be the gateway into Connemara!
-While passing through charming little towns along the way, you’ll have the luxury of encountering views that are truly unmatched anywhere else across the land!
+We will meet in front of the Molly Malone Statue located on Suffolk Street (map is available within the link to the booking page).
+We will begin our exciting journey by crossing the west coast of Ireland toward the vibrant town of Galway.
+We will take an exceptionally scenic route towards Oughterard, which is considered to be the gateway into Connemara!
+While passing through charming little towns along the way, you will have the luxury of encountering views that are truly unmatched anywhere else across the land!
 Any signs or boundaries do not mark Connemara National Park; you will realize you have arrived from the breathtaking surroundings.